Designed by transplant surgeons, for transplant surgeons

 Having Completed his degree in Biological Sciences at the University of Birmingham, Andy worked for 9 years at the CRO BioFocus (now part of Charles River Laboratories International Inc.), in various scientific, project management and business development roles.
 Andy then spent 5 years at Isis Innovation, the technology transfer company for the University of Oxford, managing the commercialisation of intellectual property developed at the University.
 Andy joined OrganOx in February 2014.

 Chris holds BSc Honours degrees in both Biomedical Sciences and Perfusion Science.
 Having gained accreditation from Kings College Hospital in 2006 as a Clinical Perfusion Scientist, Chris spent the following 8 years specialising in liver perfusion and cardiothoracic perfusion for the NHS and private sector.
-Chris joined OrganOx in 2014.
+Chris joined OrganOx in 2014 and is based in Oxford, United Kingdom.

-Lucy has more than ten years experience in liver transplantation and organ donation from Addenbrooke's Hospital, Cambridge.
-Her experience comes from working as an anaesthetic practitioner, leading the transplant theatre teams, and working as part of the organ retrieval team.
-For the past 6 years Lucy's experience is from her role as Clinical Research Associate in the University of Cambridge Department of Surgery.
+Lucy has more than ten years experience in liver transplantation and organ donation from Addenbrooke's Hospital, Cambridge, United Kingdom.
+Her experience comes from working as an anaesthetic practitioner, leading the transplant operating room teams, and working as part of the organ procurement team.
+Lucy spent 6 years gaining further experience in her role as Clinical Research Associate in the University of Cambridge Department of Surgery.
 Her areas of research interest have focussed on novel technologies for improving donor organ function, including Normothermic Regional Perfusion, and ex vivo liver preservation.
 She was awarded the 2016 Calne-Williams Medal at the British Transplantation Society Annual Congress for her work on liver steatosis.
-Lucy joined OrganOx in April 2016.
+Lucy joined OrganOx in April 2016 and is based in Atlanta, Georgia, USA.